Demasoni Cichlid Care Guide: The Tiny Mbuna With a Giant Attitude

 How can I tell if my Demasoni is male or female?

 Sexing Demasoni is difficult because both sexes share the same blue and black barring.
-Males tend to be slightly larger, have more prominent egg spots on their anal fin, and display bolder colors.
-The most reliable method is venting — examining the shape of the genital papilla — but this requires practice and careful handling.
+Males are slightly larger, have more prominent egg spots on their anal fin, and display bolder colors.
+The most reliable method is venting.
+Examining the shape of the genital papilla.
+But this requires practice and careful handling.

 Closing Thoughts